parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 Examples in the following sections use the CLI exclusively for demonstration purposes.
 For details of the underlying API calls, please see the [API interface reference](/manuals/api-reference.html).

+Use of the PVC Provisioner is not required.
+Administrators can always perform their own installation tasks, and the provisioner is not specially integrated, calling various other API commands as though they were run from the CLI or API.

 # PVC Provisioner concepts

 Before explaining how to create VMs using either OVA images or installer scripts, we must discuss the concepts used to construct the PVC provisioner system.